Do the best work of your life and enjoy it.

 - Experience driving projects and teams to completion of tasks.

 - Experience with quality management systems (e.g. Deviations, CAPAs, Change Management).

 - Experience with electronic systems such as MES and ERP.

 KNOWLEDGE, SKILLS AND ABILITIES:

-- Working knowledge of USA and global regulations for GMP manufacturing of drug substance, drug products, cellular and gene therapies, including requirements for clinical phase appropriate validation/qualification.
+- Familiar with regulations for GMP manufacturing of drug substance, drug products, cellular and gene therapies, and viral vectors for clinical phase therapies.

 - Fast learner, adaptable, and excellent cross-collaboration and inter-personal skills.

 - The desire and ability to work in a fast-paced, start-up environment.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 While performing their duties, the employee must be able to do the following:

 - Confirm visual information in the environment such as batch record and SOP steps were completed properly, parameters on equipment and computer screens, status of materials and equipment, and perform visual inspection of materials and product.
 A vision test may be required.
 Use of corrective lenses is acceptable.